 Cloud resource management.
 Cloud vendors have long offered services that enable elastic scaling of VMs and their associated resources according to user-defined rules [1,3,4].
-In addition to rule-based scaling, researchers have proposed predictive scaling, which involves forecasting future demand and adjusting resource allocation in advance of any demand changes [2,26,42,51].
-Despite the cost effectiveness of these mechanisms in meeting SLOs, they are primarily designed for VMs (e.g., targeting monolithic applications or relying on VM-specific techniques such as live migration), and cannot be directly applied to microservices.
-Other cluster management frameworks [18,27,49,55,56] that schedule jobs to clusters may be used in conjunction with Autothrottle.
+In addition to traditional rule-based autoscaling, researchers have proposed predictive scaling, which involves forecasting future demand and adjusting resource allocation in advance of any demand changes [2,25,40,49].
+Despite the cost effective-ness of these mechanisms in meeting SLOs, they are primarily designed for VMs (e.g., targeting monolithic applications or relying on VM-specific techniques such as live migration), and cannot be directly applied to microservices.
+Other cluster management frameworks [17, 26, 47, 52, 53] schedule jobs to clusters and may be used in conjunction with Autothrottle.

 Vertical scaling of microservices.
-Vertical autoscalers adjust the resource limits in a fine-grained manner, e.g., milli-cores.
+Vertical autoscalers adjust the resource limits in a fine-grained manner, e.g., millicores.
 Kubernetes Vertical Pod Autoscaler (VPA) [6] heuristically adjusts resource limits to maintain a user-specified utilization threshold.
-Autopilot [46] focuses on vertical scaling, selecting resource limits based on moving windows of historical usage and an ML technique akin to multi-armed bandit.
-Sinan [63] trains ML models to infer the likelihood of SLO violations given a set of proposed CPU limits.
-FIRM [44] reacts to SLO violations and pinpoints a microservice as the root cause, using reinforcement learning to scale up the service.
-A recent work [36] (also named "Autothrottle") adjusts the CPU quota of containers using closed-loop control to satisfy their individual network SLOs (e.g., throughput), rather than application latency SLOs.
-Autothrottle differs from these approaches with its bi-level design and the use of CPU throttle targets.
+Autopilot [44] deploys multiple variants of an algorithm, and selects the best resource limit using a technique akin to multi-armed bandit.
+Sinan [59] trains ML models to infer the likelihood of SLO violations given a set of proposed CPU limits.
+FIRM [42] reacts to SLO violations and pinpoints a microservice as the root cause, using reinforcement learning to scale up the service.
+Autothrottle also concerns vertical scaling but differs from these other approaches with its practical bi-level design (§3.1).

 Horizontal and hybrid scaling of microservices.
 Horizontal autoscalers operate at a coarse-grained level by adjusting the number of replicas of a microservice.
 Kubernetes Horizontal Pod Autoscaling (HPA) [5] employs a mechanism similar to VPA at its core, except for choosing the appropriate number of pods to meet an input utilization threshold.
-GRAF [43] leverages graph neural networks to model service dependencies.
-COLA [47] uses a multi-armed bandit to collectively determine the number of replicas for each microservice.
-In addition, there are hybrid autoscalers that combine vertical and horizontal scaling and apply them selectively [24, 33].
+GRAF [41] leverages graph neural networks to model service dependencies.
+COLA [45] uses a multi-armed bandit to collectively determine the number of replicas for each microservice.
+In addition, there are hybrid autoscalers that combine vertical and horizontal scaling and apply them selectively [23, 32].
 Autothrottle focuses on vertical scaling due to its fine-grained and rapid reaction that empowers per-service controllers.
 As future work, we plan to explore the integration of horizontal scaling with Autothrottle.